BattModels/asimtools/docs/html/_sources/README.md.txt

 # Atomic SIMulation Tools

-This package is for optimizing and standardizing production runs for atomistic simulations.
-By using in-built or user-defined scripts, users can run their own simulation recipes and scale them on slurm based clusters.
+This package is a lightweight workflow and simulation manager for reproducible atomistic simulations that can be transferred across environments, calculators and structures.
+By using in-built or user-defined scripts and utilities, users can run/build their own simulation recipes and automagically scale them on slurm based clusters.
 The core idea is to separate the dependence of the atomistic potential/calculator and the simulations steps thereby allowing the same simulation to be run with multiple calculators and the same calculator to be used for multiple simulations.
 Input and output files must follow a strict format so that consistent analysis pipelines can be used across users

 ## Developer philosophy
-The main goal of asimtools is to push all the complexity of workflow management, best-practices, file management etc. into the backend such that the everyday user only has to handle input files for existing workflows and script files for workflows they want to implement.
+The goal of asimtools is to push all the complexity of workflow management, best-practices, file management etc. into the backend such that the everyday user only has to handle input files for existing workflows and script files for workflows they want to implement.
 The following are the guiding principles for how asimtools should work:

 - Scripts should resemble boilerplate ASE code as much as possible.
 - Scripts should not explicitly depend on a calculator
 - Scripts should not explicitly depend on the context in which they run
 - It should be easy to debug individual scripts/parts in large workflows.
 In addition, it should always be possible to debug/resubmit jobs without using asimtools.
-- input file structure and format should be staandard across all scripts.
+- input file structure and format should be standard across all scripts.
 In addition all input parameters should match how they would like without asimtools i.e. do not provide an API!
 This means extensive use of importlib.
 - output file structure should be predictable across all scripts
 - Job progress tracking must be incorporated
-- Best practices should be built-in e.g. if multiple jobs of the same context are submitted simulataneously, it must be a job array
+- Best practices should be built-in e.g. if multiple jobs of the same slurm context are submitted simulataneously, it must be a job array

+## Philosophy on User Experience
+The philosophy is to build "simulations" using building blocks of scripts.
+These scripts can be as complicated/efficient as you make them using any external packages you want and can be optimized with time but can still be run within the framework.
+This allows a test friendly way to transition from say a tutorial on the ASE/pymatgen website to an asimtools script.
+So while complicated wrappers are discouraged, they would still work as long as the script works.
+The benefit out of the box is that you can make your script independent of calculator or input structures and submit them easily.

 ## Getting Started